 When he’s done, he checks the daily schedule to see the guests that will be on the tour and puts a helmet on each bike.

 By the time Laurel and I get there, everything is ready.

 So how did things fit into place so perfectly?
 That’s where decision support technology comes in.

-Decision support technology for tour and activity operators
+Decision support technology

 The goal of your decision support is to help manage your property and staff.